ekstroem/dataMaid/README.md

 can upload their data and get a report.
 A prototype is already up and running - we just need to configure the R server correctly.

-You can try it out on your own machine by using the following call:
+Until we have set it up online, you can try it out on your own machine:
 ```{r}
 library(shiny)
 runUrl("https://github.com/ekstroem/dataMaid/raw/master/app/app.zip")